-How do you take care of your child and yourself at the same time?
-How do you carry the responsibility and take yourself out of the situation?
+How do you take care of your child and yourself at the same How do you carry the responsibility and take yourself out of the situation?
 How do you go to sesshin for seven days and be invisible, while being head of the kitchen or directing the meditation hall or serving?
 How do you do things in a way that makes space for everyone?

 Whatever arises invites our attention.
 We trust sitting because what has brought us here is something deeper than any of us knows.
 We make a big space in our mind and body, so we can feel our heart deeply and not deny it.
 We hear our own mind clearly.
 If our mind is raising a ruckus, we listen to that too, allowing all of it in without reservation.
 That may mean noticing that your heart is broken, that you can't breathe in the lower part of your body, that your shoulders are crunched, that your lips are tight, that your jaw is jammed.
 The backward step listens deeply: we were hurt, we were scared, we feel betrayed.
 Let those energies in, let them go.
 The nature of mind is movement.
-You have to let the thoughts in, in order for them to move.
+You have to let the thoughts in, in order for them

 A friend recently underwent a series of medical tests.
-When he returned to work after ten days, he found that a coworker had written a paper for publication about their work together.
+When had written had written had written a paper for publication about their work together.
 Feelings of betrayal came up because he was in charge of the work.
 But because he was also paying careful attention, he saw that nothing had actually prevented him from writing it up.
-He was able to see how his action or lack of action cocreated the situation, and he was able to accept responsibility for his part.
-That was a stretch.
+He was able to see how his action or lack of action cocreated the situation, and he was able to see how his action or lack of action cocreated the situation, and he was able to accept responsibility for his part.

 I'm sitting here and can only see the room from this perspective.
-Those of you who are sitting there can't see the room from here.
+Those of you who are sitting there can't see the room here.
 It's inevitable that we will all have partial views.
 That's what we call being a self.
 We experience according to a limited self.
 Our practice is to keep witnessing limited self.
 Gradually I learn that even though I can't see from any perspective but this one, I can include other perspectives, understand that others have their own perspective, and each is just as true and real as mine, even if we're having a disagreement.
 That's a stretch of the heart muscle.